oreillymedia/t-SNE-tutorial/main.md

 digits_proj = TSNE().fit_transform(digits.data)
 </pre>

 Here is a utility function used to display the transformed dataset.
+The color of each point refers to the actual digit (of course, this information was not used by the dimensionality reduction algorithm).

 <pre data-code-language="python"
      data-executable="true"
      data-type="programlisting">
 def scatter(x, colors):
+    # We choose a color palette with seaborn.
     palette = np.array(sns.color_palette("hls", 10))

+    # We create a scatter plot.
     f = plt.figure(figsize=(8, 8))
     ax = plt.subplot(aspect='equal')
     sc = ax.scatter(x[:,0], x[:,1], lw=0, s=40,